hanoipho997/Simulating-neutrino-oscillations-on-a-superconducting-qutrit/Notebooks/Readme.md

 - Simulating_neutrino_in_matter_ver2.ipynb: comment with revised Eq. with global phases $\Lambda(L/E)$.
 - Simulating_neutrino_oscillations_with_CP_violation_ver2: comment with revised Eq. with global phases $\Lambda(L/E)$, update pulse schedule with the cell that was executed to obtain Figure 5

-We add a notebook to double check the pulse schedule that run Figure 5 from rawdata's input
+We add a notebook to double check the pulse schedule that yields Figure 5:
 - Check_phase_input_Figure5.ipynb
+Version 2 of notebooks with minor changes: comments and double check